doriguzzi/pess-security/README.md

 ## Network models

 Two real-world network models are provided with the code: the topology of the Italian national computer network for universities and research (GARR, https://www.garr.it/en/infrastructures/network-infrastructure/our-network) and the topology of the Stanford backbone (www.usenix.org/system/files/conference/nsdi12/nsdi12-final8.pdf).
-The models are provided in form of text files formatted as follows:
+The models are provided in the form of text files formatted as follows:

 - Number of nodes and links in the first line
 - List of nodes, e.g. ```MI2 45.4667984 9.0961034 1 0```, where the first field is the node ID, followed by the node's coordinates (latitude and longitude), region ID and a flag that indicated whether the node is a *veto* node or not.
 Latitude and longitude are used to compute the link propagation delay between two nodes.
 If longitude and latitude are equal to zero, the resulting propagation delay will be zero.
 This also affects the representation of the topology map (see option ```-d``` below), which will show all the nodes in one single point overlapping with each other.
 - List of links, e.g. ```BN NA6 10000000000```, where the first two fields are the endpoints of the link, while the third in the bandwidth expressed in ```bits/sec```.
-Note that, the endpoints of the link must be defined in the list of nodes above.
+Note that the endpoints of the link must be defined in the list of nodes above.

 Of course, other topologies can be used, provided that their specification follows the schema detailed above.